What is the Master of Science in Renewable Energy Engineering?

-The Master of Science in Renewable Energy Engineering (MSREE) program is offered at OIT-Portland (Wilsonville Campus).
+The Master of Science in Renewable Energy Engineering (MSREE) program is offered at Oregon Tech Wilsonville Campus.
 The MSREE program accommodates both full-time students and working professionals.
 The MSREE program is designed to prepare graduates to be energy engineering professionals who have advanced knowledge and skills that enable them to assume a broad range of technical leadership roles.

 MSREE Program Formats

 All options require completion of 54 quarter credit hours over a minimum of two academic years.
 The following options are available to the Fall 2016 cohort.

 - Option A - Traditional Full-Time Residency Program (day courses 3-4 days/week)

 - Option B - Full-time Residency Program for Working Professionals (evening courses, 3 days/week)

 Option A is designed for full-time students.
 Competitive Graduate Assistantships are available to support MSREE candidates as Teaching Assistants or Research Assistants.
 Option B is designed to enable working professionals to earn a Master of Science in Renewable Energy Engineering (MSREE) from Oregon Tech without taking a break from their careers.

 Cncurrent "4+1" BSEE/MSREE and BSREE/MSREE Program Formats

 Candidates interested in earning a bachelor of science in electrical or renewable energy engineering may apply to the accelerated BS/MS program.
 Both degrees are awarded simultaneously at the completion of the program.